My Quotes: A New Revenue Source for a Lab Supply Marketplace

 Final designs & specifications

-The final specifications for the engineers included detailed specs of the new components, with all needed states, and key screens showing the layout and grid used for each page type across devices.
+The final specifications for the engineers included detailed specs of the new components, in all states, and key screens showing the layout and grid used for each page type across devices.

 High resolution components for visual design